 Connor Burns is one of the most exciting emerging acts on the Scottish comedy circuit in recent years.
 His meteoric rise through the comedy ranks since his first-ever open spot in October of 2017 has already seen Connor create and tour three punchline-packed solo shows.
 Hilarious, relatable, all-the-while served up with superb material, brilliant delivery and proper belly laughs, Connor is hailed as Scotland’s fastest-rising comedy talent.

 [Click on any of the headings below to expand their text.]

 In early 2020, Connor had written his first full hour Edinburgh Festival Fringe show Loaded which was set to premiere a season at the Stand Comedy Club in August—before COVID-19 cancelled the Fringe for the first time in its illustrious history.
-Never one to turn down a challenge, Connor was able to quickly adapt his material and delivery to online gigging, guesting on numerous shows including two memorable appearances on ‘The Stand Saturday Live Streams’ with over ten thousand people watching in real time from around the world.
+Never one to turn down a challenge, Connor was able to quickly adapt his material and delivery to online gigging, guesting on numerous shows including two memorable appearances on The Stand Saturday Live Streams with over ten thousand people watching in real time from around the world.

 Absolutely cracking—Great material with fantastic execution… it’s clear that Connor is a comedian with a lot of potential

 – The Stand

 [Click on each thumbnail below to view a larger image.]